muxinc/media-chrome/docs/src/pages/en/themes.md

 element and this is then rendered in the template.

-> It's recommended not to use the native `title` attribute because this will add add a tooltip on mouse hover.
+> It's recommended not to use the native `title` attribute because this will add a tooltip on mouse hover.

 If you add an attribute with a dash like `song-title` make sure to access the variable in the template with a camelCase name like `songTitle`.